 Excellent option for websites other than just blogs

-Over the last few years WordPress has emerged as a legitimate CMS in addition to being a great blogging platform.
+Over the years, WordPress has emerged as a legitimate CMS in addition to being a great blogging platform.
 However, most websites won’t work very well with a standard blog theme and layout, so the options are to have a custom theme designed or use a theme that is specifically created to suit the needs of a typical website.

 When compared to standard blog themes, magazine-style themes are much more effective for traditional websites because of the presentation of content.
 Many magazine themes make better use of the page system in WordPress and there is more control over what content is featured rather than just having the latest post at the top of the front page.

 Give a blog the look and feel of a larger site

 We’re probably all familiar with the layouts that are commonly used by large news sites.
 Magazine-style themes can give a similar look to a blog, which can give the impression to visitors that the blog is larger.
 In some cases, the standard blog layout can make it look deceptively small to new visitors.
 There may be hundreds of posts in a number of different categories, but the depth of the blog may be difficult or impossible to notice without digging deeper.
 A magazine theme can do a better job of communicating the size of the blog/site to new visitors.

 Appearing larger may or may not be an attractive feature.
 For some blogs, it really doesn’t matter, but for others, it might.

 One of the major advantages of magazine themes is that the front page will show more of the available content to visitors.
 For example, you may have sections for an excerpt of the most recent posts in categories A, B, and C. Images and links to all of these posts will be visible above the fold as soon as visitors arrive.
 With a standard blog layout, they’re unlikely to see more than one post without scrolling down, even if you’re using excerpts.